andrealungh1/HeaderSec/README.md

 ### Run with Docker

-You can also build and run HeadSec using Docker:
+You can also build and run HeaderSec using Docker:

 ```bash
 docker build -t headsec .